Biomedical Research, M.S. (Thesis)

 Degree Requirements

-All students are required to meet the general requirements of the Graduate College for receipt of a master’s degree.
+All students are required to meet the general requirements of the university for receipt of a master’s degree.
 A minimum of 32 credit hours is required for the thesis degree with no more than six hours of thesis (BMR 681 Thesis) credited toward the 32 credit hour requirement.
 Each student will specialize in one of the five areas of emphasis as defined in the program description.
 If the non-thesis master’s degree is pursued, a minimum of 36 credit hours is required.

 To remain in good academic standing and to graduate, the student must have a minimum graduate GPA of 3.0.